Why Now Is The Time to Begin MSc Mindfulness & Compassion

 One of the requirements of this Masters Degree is to have completed an 8 week Mindfulness Based Course.
 Join our 8 week Mindfulness Based Living Course starting Mid October.
 Write to firstname.lastname@example.org for more information and to book the course.

-This is an exciting new partnership between the Mindfulness Association and the University of the West of Scotland, which will be taught at their London campus.
+This is an exciting partnership between the Mindfulness Association and the University of the West of Scotland, which will be taught at their London campus and online

 The course has three key aims: